JonWil91/milestone-4/README.md

 ## Deployment

 This project was developed using the GitPod IDE, committing to Git for every meaningful change and pushing commits to GitHub via the terminal Git commands.
-On GitHub I was able to view the Code Institute template reccomended for GitPod use, clone it, and then create my own repository with the template.
-After this it was possible to create a new workspace using GitPod.

-### Deployment

-This project was developed using the GitPod IDE, committing to Git for every meaningful change and pushing commits to GitHub via the terminal Git commands.
-On GitHub I was able to view the Code Institute template reccomended for GitPod use, clone it, and then create my own repository with the template.
+On GitHub I was able to view the Code Institute template recommended for GitPod use, clone it, and then create my own repository with the template.
 After this, it was possible to create a new workspace using GitPod.

-**Local Deployment**
+### Local Deployment

 *   In the terminal enter `git clone [https://github.com/jonwil91/milestone-4](https://github.com/jonwil91/milestone-4)` to make a clone of this repository.
 Alternatively, by clicking the green 'Clone or Download' you can download the file as a zip-file and upload it into your new workspace, please ensure that you unzip the file first.